 Metal Engraving and Marking with Fiber Laser Machines

 For almost any metals, fiber laser machines provide readable marks quickly and efficiently.
 They’re ideal for engraving all types of metal surfaces.
-Examples include aluminum, anodized aluminum, steel, stainless steel, magnesium, lead, and zinc.
+Examples include aluminum, anodized aluminum, steel, stainless steel, magnesium, lead, and titanium.

 Fiber laser machines are low maintenance, use no consumables, and create high-contrast marks.
 You can use them to permanently mark data matrix codes, QR codes, serial numbers, barcodes, logos, and more.